dystopiareloaded/ML-Kaggle-Project-Ideas/README.md

 ---
 ### Category: Clustering (Unsupervised Learning)

-The goal is to group data points into clusters without pre-existing labels.

 **21. [Mall Customer Segmentation Data](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python)**
 *   **Why it's great for ML:** The "Hello, World!" of clustering.
 It's a small, 2D dataset that is perfect for visualizing how algorithms like K-Means work.
 *   **Sample Project Idea:** Segment mall customers into groups based on their spending score and annual income.